Couple, woman arrested; infant recovered

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MARDAN: Police arrested a man, his wife and another woman after they kidnapped an infant from District Headquarters Hospital and also recovered the baby.
+MARDAN: Police arrested a man, his wife and another woman after they stole an infant from District Headquarters Hospital and also recovered the baby.

 Following a tip-off, District Police Officer Zahidullah Khan sent a team from the City Police Station which traced Samiullah, his wife Roshan Zari and Fareeda, residents of Shankar, and also recovered the baby.